NickBoeckman/ProductHistoryUtility/Readme.md

 of our project.
-Since we will need to use the API created by the dashboard team for communication with the server, we will relay any additional needed queries through email, in­class discussion, and the SPDX Tooling Trello Board https://trello.com/b/IfA3oIhe/spdx­tools.
+Since we will need to use the API created by the dashboard team for communication with the server, we will relay any additional needed queries through email, in­class discussion, and the SPDX Tooling Trello Board <a href="https://trello.com/b/IfA3oIhe/spdx­tools">https://trello.com/b/IfA3oIhe/spdx­tools</a>.

 <h5>Distribution System</h5>
 All of our assignments, documentation, and source code will be uploaded to the project’s GitHub